 If you do not need to change the PHP version and just want to turn on/off specific extensions, you can do this by checking/unchecking the corresponding boxes.

-Use the PHP Version drop-down box to select the required version, click on Set as current in order to apply the changes.
+Use the Current PHP version drop-down box to select the required version and click on Set as current in order to apply the changes.

-4. To change individual settings within the PHP version in question, click on Switch to PHP Options.
+4. To change individual settings within the PHP version in question, click on the Options tab.

-By clicking on one of the options in grey, you will be presented with a drop-down list to change specific settings.
-Hit Apply to implement the settings:
+By clicking on one of the options in blue, you will be presented with a drop-down list to change specific settings:

 NOTE: In order to increase the max upload size, make sure to modify both post_max_size and upload_max_filesize values.

-Sometimes your website may need to use a different PHP version from the one assigned to your domain on your cPanel account.
+Sometimes your website may need to use a different PHP version from the one assigned to your whole cPanel account.